 So we have been staying on the Rue de la Liberation for the last few months.
 Tending to our well-being.
 But as you can see, even if you do not parlez vous Francais, the road has been blocked since the end of May.
 The timing is downright bizarre.
 But the cosmic shifts are for anotherContinue reading “Detour on Rue de la Liberation”

-Like most other national holidays, Labor Day gives Black folks a day where we can celebrate our SOUL.
-A day or a long weekend where we can find solace at family cookouts, HBCU football classics and community events.
-At the same time, we might take time to reflect on our labor and our work, specificallyContinue reading “We Got Soul; We Can Heal: A Labor Day Reflection”
+Labor Day gives Black folks a day where we can celebrate our SOUL.
+A day, or better yet, a long weekend where we can find solace at family cookouts, HBCU football classics and community events.
+Labor Day also allows us to reflect on our labor and our work.
+Work that we know is directly tiedContinue reading “We Got Soul; We Can Heal: A Labor Day Reflection”